Adding and improving haptics

 As we discussed in ‘What Makes a Good Haptics Device?’, it is important to consider the type of information you want to relay to your user and how accessible it is.
-In reality, this is dependant upon the sensors you use as an input to the system.
+In reality, this is dependent upon the sensors you use as an input to the system.
 In addition, you’ll need to consider if the inputs need any form of processing before being translated into a haptic effect.
 For example, turning music into haptic vibrations is a popular example, however, music has several components – mainly pitch and volume.
 You might decide to represent the volume of bass as vibration strength, which would require some signal processing to filter out frequencies above 200 Hz.

 The example above shows how the system is not made from several isolated sections, instead, decisions made in one area influences the choices and constraints in others.
 We continue with discussing the microprocessor below.

 Speak to a member of our team.

 Reliable, cost-effective miniature mechanisms and motors that meet your application demands.

 Whatever your input, you’ll need a host processor to make alerting decisions and to communicate with the haptic driver.